rabix/benten/README.md

 # Benten
 _(This software is in the planning stage)_

-Language server and workflow helper for the Common Workflow Language
+This is a [Language server](https://microsoft.github.io/language-server-protocol/) and workflow helper for the [Common Workflow Language](https://www.commonwl.org/) written in Python.

 Many advanced CWL users are comfortable creating tools and workflows "by hand" using a plain text editor.
 When creating complex enough workflows there are some